 What to know about book binding glue

-There are various types of glue used for book binding, but the most commonly used for home crafting are the following:
+There are various types of glue used for book binding, but the ones typically used for home crafting are:

 PVA Glue (Poly Vinyl Acetate): Commonly referred to as “white glue.”
 Safe, versatile, and inexpensive.
-It becomes translucid when dried and, therefore, frequently used for DIY paper crafting and book binding.
-Low on toxic ingredients, clear finish, and acid-free.
+This glue becomes clear when dry and, therefore, is frequently used for DIY paper crafting and book binding ventures.
+It’s also acid-free and low on toxic ingredients.

 Two-Part Epoxy Glue: This product requires mixing epoxy and hardeners to create adhesive.
 Very strong bonding properties, but not as flexible as PVA.
 Using this resource requires some know-how on epoxy curing.

 Acrylic-Based Glue: Has a more moist, watery consistency.
 Excellent performance and is just as strong as PVA glues.
 Ideal for tackling wrinkles and potential crumpling of paper.
-It may sometimes leave a tinted trace of glue vs. complete transparency.
+It may sometimes leave traces of glue vs. complete transparency.

 This is one of the most crucial factors when purchasing glue for book binding.
 When working with paper, you should aim for acid-free neutral pH glues.
 Fortunately, this is the standard for DIY and home crafting glues, but it’s not always the case.

 Another advantage of this feature is that it usually means that glue is UV resistant and waterproof once dry — incredibly convenient if you’re aiming for preservation.

 By overlooking this factor, essentially, you’ll be wasting your precious time.
 Glues with acidic pH levels will cause yellowing and browning of your paper and, possibly, the deterioration of your book’s spine.